openchoreo/openchoreo/README.md

 ## Getting Started

-The easiest way to try OpenChoreo is by following the **[Quick Start Guide](./docs/quick-start-guide.md)**.
+The easiest way to try OpenChoreo is by following the **[Quick Start Guide](https://openchoreo.dev/docs/getting-started/quick-start-guide/)**.
 It walks you through setting up Choreo using a Dev Container, so you can start experimenting without affecting your local environment.

-For a deeper understanding of OpenChoreo’s architecture, see **[Choreo Concepts](./docs/choreo-concepts.md)**.
+For a deeper understanding of OpenChoreo's architecture, see **[OpenChoreo Concepts](https://openchoreo.dev/docs/category/concepts/)**.

-Visit **[Installation Guide](./docs/install-guide.md)** to learn more about installation methods.
+Visit **[Installation Guide](https://openchoreo.dev/docs/getting-started/single-cluster/)** to learn more about installation methods.

 ## Samples

 Explore hands-on examples to help you configure and deploy your applications using OpenChoreo.

-- **[Configuring Choreo](./samples/configuring-choreo/)** – Set up organizations, environments, data planes, and deployment pipelines.
+- **[Platform Configuration](./samples/platform-config/)** – Set up deployment pipelines and environments.
-- **[Deploying Applications](./samples/deploying-applications/)** – Deploy services, web apps, and scheduled tasks.
+- **[Deploy from Source](./samples/from-source/)** – Deploy services and web apps from source code.
+- **[Deploy from Image](./samples/from-image/)** – Deploy pre-built container images.

 Check out the **[Samples Directory](./samples/)** for more details.